apizee/ApiRTC-ios/README.md

 You can switch camera easily:

 ```
-if let session = currentSession as?
-RTCVideoSession {
+if let call = currentCall as?
+VideoCall {
-    session.switchCamera()
+    call.switchCamera()
 }
 ```

 Actually it's just a shortcut that changes a device in `setCapture(...)`.
 You may redefine the device or format by yourself:

 ```
-guard let currentDevice = session.captureDevice else {
+guard let currentDevice = call.captureDevice else {
     return
 }

 let switchedPosition: AVCaptureDevice.Position = currentDevice.position == .front ? .back : .front

 if let device = ApiRTC.getCaptureDevice(position: switchedPosition) {
-    session.setCapture(with: device) // you may also define format here
+    call.setCapture(with: device) // you may also define format here
 }
 ```